Parijat1072005/Krishi-Mitra-Project/README.md

     C -- Synthesizes final answer --> B;
     B -- Sends Reply Message --> A;
 Technology Stack AI & Machine Learning: LangChain, Google Gemini Pro, LangChain Google GenAI, LangChain ChromaData Handling: ChromaDB (Vector Store), Pandas, PyPDFWeb & API Interaction: Flask, Twilio, Requests, NgrokDevelopment: Python, venv, python-dotenvSetup and Installation ⚙️Follow these steps to get the project running on your local machine.

 1. Clone the Repository by using the command
 >>git clone https://github.com/Parijat1072005/krishi-mitra-project.git

 2. Go to the project directory
 >>cd krishi-mitra-project

 3. Create and Activate the Virtual Environment# Create the virtual environment
 >>python -m venv venv

 4. Activate it (on Windows)
 >>.\venv\Scripts\activate

 5. Install Dependencies
 >>pip install -r requirements.txt

 6. Configure Environment Variables i.e Create a file named .env in the root of the project directory and add your API keys in the .env file
 >>OPENWEATHER_API_KEY="your_openweathermap_api_key" eg. 9f1f2fc2401501bd67cdc74b2ece13e1

 >>DATA_GOV_API_KEY="your_data.gov.in_api_key" eg. 579b464db66ec23bdd0000019a4ac829f2bf414a688ac1d63662bda2

 >>GOOGLE_API_KEY="your_google_ai_studio_api_key" #please generate it of your own

 >>TWILIO_ACCOUNT_SID="your_twilio_account_sid" #please generate it of your own

 >>TWilio_AUTH_TOKEN="your_twilio_auth_token" #please generate it of your own

-7. Build the Knowledge BasePlace all your relevant PDF documents (government schemes, advisories, etc.) into the documents/ folder.Run the script to create the vector database.
-This only needs to be done once, or whenever you add new documents.python create_vector_db.py
+7. Build the Knowledge BasePlace all your relevant PDF documents (government schemes, advisories, etc.) into the documents folder.
+Run the script to create the vector database.
+This only needs to be done once, or whenever you add new documents.
+>>python create_vector_db.py

-How to Run the Project You can run the project in two modes.A.
-Developer Mode (Terminal Only)This is the quickest way to test the agent's logic.Make sure your virtual environment is activated.Run the main script:python main.py
+8.How to Run the Project You can run the project in two modes.
+A. Developer Mode (Terminal Only)This is the quickest way to test the agent's logic.Make sure your virtual environment is activated.Run the main script:
+>>python main.py
-The terminal will prompt you to "Ask your question:".B.
-SMS Mode (Real User Simulation)This mode allows you to interact with the agent via SMS using Twilio.Terminal 1: Start the Web Server# Make sure your venv is activated python app.py
+The terminal will prompt you to "Ask your question:".

+B. SMS Mode (Real User Simulation)This mode allows you to interact with the agent via SMS using Twilio.
+Terminal 1: Start the Web Server# Make sure your venv is activated
+>>python app.py
-Terminal 2: Start Ngrok# This creates a public URL to your local server ngrok http 5000
+Terminal 2: Start Ngrok# This creates a public URL to your local server
+>>ngrok http 5000
 Configure Twilio: Copy the https://...ngrok-free.app URL from the ngrok terminal and paste it into your Twilio phone number's webhook configuration for incoming messages.Interact: Send an SMS from your verified phone number to your Twilio number.Project Structure /krishi-mitra-project
 |
 |-- documents/        # PDFs for the knowledge base are placed here